Reference guide • AI & data • educational, rigorous, no promises

 1. Start with probability: the raw estimate of likelihood.

-2. Then check confidence index: robustness based on historical evidence + context fragility.
+2. Then check confidence index: robustness based on historical evidence and context fragility.

-3. Use past results as the final arbiter for performance.
+3. Use Past results as the final public reference.

 Football changes: styles, intensity, refereeing, lineups, calendars, promotions/relegations...
 A reliable AI must integrate the idea that distributions shift (drift) and that some periods are atypical (seasonality).